 The compressor cooling system circulates water from the fire pump through the compressor oil cooler and back to the tank to remove heat from the compressor oil system.
-The compressor oil temperature should not exceed 250 degrees F. If this occurs, check the water supply, pump prime, restrictions in the cooling water system and for low oil level in the compressor sump.
+The compressor oil temperature should not exceed 250 degrees F. If this occurs, cheek the water supply; pump prime, restrictions in the cooling water system and for low oil level in the sump.

-The air compressor (air end) is driven by a dry Poly Chain via a pneumatic clutch to a drive shaft.
-The pump is directly driven by the engine.
+The air compressor (air end) is mounted to the transmission of a Waterous CLVK single stage pump and driven by a dry Poly Chain.
+The pump / air end are directly driven by the engine.
 It is important to ensure that there is a water supply to the pump whenever the engine is running.
 Pump and/or compressor damage may result from running the pump dry.